-In other words, the verse does not infer that every person will ultimately receive eternal salvation or even the Holy Spirit.
+In other words, this scripture does not infer that every person will ultimately receive eternal salvation or even the Holy Spirit.
 Only Christians receive the Holy Spirit.
 [Note: A discussion in this regard can be found by clicking on “Filling versus Indwelling by the Holy Spirit”]

 Luke 3:6, which is a quotation from the Old Testament book of Isaiah, asserts, “And all flesh shall see the salvation of God.”

 The meanings of the word “see” and the term “all flesh” in this verse are not clear.
-However, in light of other biblical teachings, such as those we discussed in the main body of this article, this verse probably means that people throughout the world will experience salvation, if they trust in Jesus Christ as their Savior.
+However, in light of other biblical teachings, such as those we discussed in the main body of this article, this verse probably means that people throughout the world will see the positive influence of salvation on people’s lives, including their own, if they trust in Jesus Christ as their Savior.

-In Luke 15:4 and 8, Jesus Christ says, “‘What man of you, having a hundred sheep, if he loses one of them, does not leave the ninety-nine in the wilderness, and go after the one which is lost until he finds it?’”
-And in verse 8, He adds, “‘Or what woman, having ten silver coins, if she loses one coin, does not light a lamp, sweep the house, and search carefully until she finds it?’”
+In Luke 15:4, Jesus Christ says, “‘What man of you, having a hundred sheep, if he loses one of them, does not leave the ninety-nine in the wilderness, and go after the one which is lost until he finds it?’”
+And, in verse 8, He adds, “‘Or what woman, having ten silver coins, if she loses one coin, does not light a lamp, sweep the house, and search carefully until she finds it?’”

-Although God wants every “lost” person (i.e., everyone who has not trusted in Jesus Christ as their Savior) to have eternal salvation.
-However, He allows each person to have free will and, as a result, many people choose not to place their trust in Jesus Christ to be their Savior.
+Although God wants every “lost” person (i.e., everyone who has not trusted in Jesus Christ as their Savior) to have eternal salvation, He allows each person to have free will and, as a result, many people choose not to place their trust in Jesus Christ to be their Savior.

 Jesus Christ states in John 15:16, “‘You did not choose Me, but I chose you and appointed you that you should go and bear fruit, and that your fruit should remain, that whatever you ask the Father in My name He may give you.’”